 - Computed tomography, magnetic resonance imaging

-Biopsy and histopathological examination are necessary to establish whether the lesion is benign or malignant.
-Biopsy of neuroendocrine tumors is not always technically possible, and in such cases, the diagnosis is made based on indirect signs.
+Biopsy and histopathological examination are required to establish whether the lesion is benign or malignant.
+Biopsy of neuroendocrine tumors is not always possible technically, and in such cases, the diagnosis is made based on indirect signs.

-Neuroendocrine tumors can have several specific characteristics: genetic characteristics, the presence of certain proteins in the cell membrane, etc.
+Neuroendocrine tumors can have several peculiarities, including genetic characteristics, the presence of certain proteins on the cell membrane, etc.

-Chemotherapy is commonly used to treat and manage neuroendocrine tumors (NETs).
+Chemotherapy is commonly used to treat neuroendocrine tumors (NETs).
 Your doctor may prescribe chemotherapy for certain reasons including:

-- Control of symptoms caused by too much of certain hormones being released by a tumor (functional tumor)
+- Control of symptoms caused by the excess of certain hormones produced by a tumor

-- Slowing down of the growth and symptoms of cancer
+- Slowing down the growth and symptoms of cancer

 - Destruction of neuroendocrine cancer cells